ThibaultLeroyFr/WhiteOaksABC/README.md

 here for each model, we assume : 400 directories containing an ABCstat.txt file in which we have 25,000 lines of summary statistics =10,000,000 simulations/model

 library(nnet)
-- import source cv4ABC (Csillery et al. 2012)
+- Import cv4ABC (Csillery et al. 2012)

 source("cv4abc.R")

-- import observed summary statistics
+- Real dataset: import summary statistics

 setwd("./robur-petraea/")